ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### HTTPS client to server {#feedback-clisrv}

-When an HTTPS client connects to an HTTPS server, the client receives a set of SCTs as part of the TLS handshake.
-The client MUST discard SCTs that are not signed by a log known to the client and SHOULD store the remaining SCTs together with the corresponding certificate chain for later use in SCT Feedback.
+When an HTTPS client connects to an HTTPS server, the client receives a set of SCTs as part of the TLS handshake, as part of the leaf certificate, in an OCSP response, or via a TLS extension.
+The client MUST discard SCTs that are not signed by a log known to the client.
+To be able to provide data via SCT Feedback, the client SHOULD store the remaining SCTs together with the certificate chain the client constructed.
+This certificate chain begins with the certificate identified in the SCT, and terminates in a Trust Anchor trusted by the client.

+Note that if the client stores SCTs and constructed certificate chains, it MUST associate the data with the first-party domain connected to, and MUST NOT associate the data with other domain names that may be present in the leaf certificate.
+This is to prevent a client from leaking browsing history to other domains present in the certificate, but not operated by the same individual.

+\[ Specifically - CloudFlare puts multiple unrelated domains in a single certificate.
+We can't assume all the domains in a cert are run by the same entity.
+\]

-When the client later reconnects to any HTTPS server for the same domain, it again receives a set of SCTs.
-The client MUST add new SCTs from known logs to its store of SCTs for the server.
-The client MUST send to the server any SCTs in the store that are associated with that server but which were not received from that server.
+When the client later reconnects to a server for which it has stored SCTs and constructed certificate chains, it will mostly likely again receive a set of SCTs and construct a certificate chain.
+The client SHOULD add new SCTs from known logs (along with the corresponding constructed certificate chain) to its store of SCTs for the server.

-\[TODO: fix the above paragraph -- it is vague and confusing. maybe an example including a client caching at most one SCT per host+log would clarify\]

-\[TODO: define "same domain"\]

-Note that the SCT store also contains SCTs received in certificates.

-The client MUST NOT send the same set of SCTs to the same server more often than TBD.

-\[benl says: "sent to the server" only really counts if the server presented a valid SCT in the handshake and the certificate is known to be unrevoked (which will be hard for a MitM to sustain)\]

-\[TODO: expand on rate/resource limiting motivation\]

-Refer to {{pooling-policy-recommendations}} for recommendations about strategies.
+To participate in SCT Feedback, the client must also send the collected data back to the server.
+The client SHOULD send to the server the SCTs and their corresponding constructed certificate chains that it has collected.
+If the client chooses to do so, it MUST NOT send any SCTs (or constructed certificate chains) that it has just recieved from the server.
+Doing so would not give the server any new information and it could allow a malicious server to flush the client's datastore of data that provides evidence of an attack.

+There are other ways that a malicious server could attempt to flush a client's datastore of incriminating evidence.
+Therefore the client SHOULD implement an algorithm that attempts to mitigate flushing attacks.
+Sample guidance for such an algorithm is presented in {{pooling-policy-recommendations}}
+Additionally, to increase the difficulty for malicious servers, the client MAY require the server present an unrevoked certificate and/or accompanied by a valid SCT.

 An SCT MUST NOT be sent to any other HTTPS server than one serving the domain to which the certificate signed by the SCT refers.
 Not